 Period tracker app Flo developing 'anonymous mode' to quell post-Roe privacy concerns

-Period tracking app Flo has announced a new feature called "anonymous mode" that will allow users to remove their name, email address, and technical identifiers from their profile.
+Period tracking app Flo is developing a new feature called "anonymous mode" that will allow users to remove their name, email address, and technical identifiers from their profile.
 Period trackers have faced scrutiny over privacy concerns in the wake of the Supreme Court's decision to overturn Roe v.
 Wade.

+While the new feature had already been planned, the Supreme Court decision accelerated its development, according to a press release.

+"Flo will always stand up for the health of women, and this includes providing our users with full control over their data," said Susanne Schumacher, the data protection officer for Flo, said in a release sent to NPR.
+"Flo will never share or sell user data, and only collects data when we have a legal basis to do so and when our users have given their informed consent.
+Any data we do collect is fully encrypted, and this will never change."

 You deserve the right to protect your data. pic.twitter.com/uA5HLHItCY— Flo Period Tracker (@flotracker) June 24, 2022